-Our interest in heterogeneous ensembles originated in time series classification (TSC) problems, where we ensemble over different representations of the data in a style similar to CAWPE [25].
+Our interest in heterogeneous ensembles originated in time series classification (TSC) problems, where we ensemble over different representations of the data in a style similar to CAWPE (Lines et al. 2016).
 TSC involves problems where the attributes are ordered (not necessarily in time) and all real valued.
 The UCR repository for TSC contains problems from a wide range of domains such as classifying image outlines, EEG and spectrographs.
 There are currently 85 datasets, with diverse data characteristics.
-A full list of the 85 datasets is listed in the Appendix in Table 5.
+A full list of the 85 datasets is listed in the "Appendix" in Table 5.

-Traditionally, dynamic time warping distance (with window size set through cross-validation) [29] with a 1-nearest neighbour classifier (referred to as just DTW henceforth) has been considered the benchmark algorithm for this type of problem.
+Traditionally, dynamic time warping distance (with window size set through crossvalidation) (Ratanamahatana and Keogh 2005) with a 1-nearest neighbour classifier (referred to as just DTW henceforth) has been considered the benchmark algorithm for this type of problem.
 In recent years, a range of bespoke algorithms have been proposed in high impact journals and conferences.
-The experimental evaluation in [2] found that of 18 such algorithms, only 13 were significantly better (in terms of accuracy) than DTW.
+The experimental evaluation in Bagnall et al.